 Notes on the Geography of Uzbekistan: Bukhara: Citadel

 Think of Bukhara's history in tranches.
 First are the Samanids, who come in the 9th century, at least a thousand years after the city's establishment but who create the oldest of its surviving monuments.
 Then there's a Turkish interregnum.
 It begins in 999 and lasts until the Mongols.
-Nothing tangible remains of either.
+Little if anything tangible remains of either the Turks or the Mongols.
 Timur arrives in 1370, but he doesn't leave much because his capital is Samarkand.
 Then, starting in 1500, comes a long period of Uzbek khans, chiefly the Shaibani, Janids, and Mangids.
-They're of greater or lesser regional sway, but these are the rulers who create most of what is now historic Bukhara and make it the cultural center of Central Asia.
+They're of greater or lesser regional sway, but these are the rulers who created most of what is now historic Bukhara and make it the cultural center of Central Asia.
 Among the great builders of the era are Ubaidallah Khan (1512-, Abdul Aziz I (1530-60), Abdulla Khan II (1557-99), and the Imam Quli Khan (1611-41).

 Last come the Russians, who create a General Government of Turkestan in 1867, leave an emir in place, but effectively rule Bukhara.
 That charade ends in 1920.
 In the process of bombarding the city, the Soviets destroy three-quarters of it; what survives is then heavily bulldozed.
 Population growth is directed to new, peripheral developments, while the old city--its population cut in half to about 40,000--is reduced to little more than a scattering of protected monuments, their traditional functions abandoned.
 It remains so today, though UNESCO in 1994 put Bukhara on its list of world heritage sites.